-The CCO shall conduct a annual review of your accounts to ensure that they are suitable for your needs and objectives, in accordance with the model designed for you and based upon information contained in documents and forms that you provided, such as your financial planning questionnaire and Know Your Client Form.
+The Advising Representatives shall conduct a regular review of your accounts to ensure that they are suitable for your needs and objectives, in accordance with the model designed for you and based upon information contained in documents and forms that you provided, such as your financial planning questionnaire and Know Your Client Form.

 What to do if you have a complaint